RomainSepulchre/ShaderExperiments/Notes/5_Lighting/9_StandardSurface.md

  This struct type define all the color output that are used by the standard lighting model.
 It represent all the parameters that are used to describe how the object surface will be rendered and how light will interact with it.

 `SurfaceOutputStandard` struct is not defined inside `CGPROGRAM`, it is defined internally and all the variables are already predefined.
+[Here is the structure of the surface output shader](https://docs.unity3d.com/6000.2/Documentation/Manual/SL-SurfaceShaders-output.html).

 Here is the list of the variables defined inside `SurfaceOutputStandard`: